Monthly Plumbing Tasks Every Homeowner Should Do

 Is a Plumbing Service Plan Worth It?

 If you find yourself booking annual inspections anyway, a plumbing service plan may save you money in the long run.
-These prepaid agreements typically run $150–$600/year and bundle inspections, priority scheduling, and repair discounts.
-They work best for older homes or homeowners who prefer predictable costs over pay-per-visit pricing.
+In 2026, plumbing-only maintenance memberships typically run $7 to $10 per month (about $80 to $120 per year), while whole-home HVAC-and-plumbing bundles run $21 to $30 per month.
+Members typically get an annual visit, a reduced trip charge (for example, from $99 down to $79), 20% off labor, and priority scheduling.
+A single avoided emergency dispatch fee of $150 to $350 more than covers the full year.
+These plans work best for older homes or homeowners who prefer predictable costs over pay-per-visit pricing.

 Building a solid emergency response plan alongside your maintenance routine is equally important.
-Review our plumbing emergency guide so you know exactly what to do if something goes wrong between inspections.
+Review our guide on when to call an emergency plumber so you know exactly what to expect if something goes wrong between inspections.
 It's also smart to keep an emergency plumbing kit ready at all times.

 Frequently Asked Questions